ayyucedemirbas/linux-insides_Turkish/Booting/linux-bootstrap-1.md

     .byte start_of_setup-1f
 ```

-jump, which is at a 512 byte offset from 4d 5a.
-It also needs to align cs from 0x10200 to 0x10000, as well as all other segment registers.
-After that, we set up the stack:

 [4d 5a](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/header.S#L46)'dan ```512``` bayt offset'inde olan yerdedir.
 Ayrıca, ```cs```'yi ```0x1020``` den ```0x1000```'e ve diğer tüm segment yazmaçlarına hizalamamız gerekir.
 Bundan sonra yığını(stack) kurduk: